 The content listed below is non-accessible for the following reasons.

-When navigating the website using a keyboard, there are a small number of instances where the current element is not highlighted, making it more difficult to tell where you are on the page.
+When navigating the website using a keyboard, some items could not be accessed via keyboard navigation during testing.
+This fails WCAG 2.1 success criterion 2.1.1 (Keyboard).
+There are also a small number of instances where the keyboard focus is not visible.
 This fails WCAG 2.1 success criterion 2.4.7 (Focus Visible).
-We are currently investigating this issue further.
+We are currently investigating these issues further.

-There are a small number of instances where text does not have sufficient contrast against the background colour, making it more difficult to read.
-This fails WCAG 2.1 success criterion 1.4.3 (Contrast (Minimum)).
-We are currently investigating this issue further.
+There are a small number of instances where text and components do not have sufficient contrast against the background colour.
+This fails WCAG 2.1 success criteria 1.4.3 (Contrast (Minimum)) and 1.4.11 (Non-text Contrast).
+We are currently investigating this further.

 On the Disabled and Dyslexic Users Welcome and Help page, when text is zoomed to 200% using the AT Bar plugin, text in the Chat with the Library Disability Support team widget does not enlarge.
 This fails WCAG 2.1 success criterion 1.4.4 (Resize text).
 We are currently investigating this issue further.